mathspp/mathspp/pages/testimonials/20250307-2219-will-mcgugan/default.md

     category: review
     review-tag:
       - other
+      - favourite
 published: true
 ---

 Rodrigo is an excellent communicator of Python technical content.
 You can rely on him to thoroughly analyze code and algorithms, yet express his findings in a way that is digestible for beginner and experienced developers alike.